Policing Pain: The Opioid Crisis, Abolition, and a New Ethic of Care

-In Policing Pain: Opioids, Crisis, and a Shifting Drug War, I explore localized opioid crisis, mass incarceration, and policing.
+In Policing Pain: The Opioid Crisis, Abolition, and a New Ethic of Care, I explore localized opioid crisis, mass incarceration, and policing.
 I spent two years of fieldwork in the Southern Tier of New York (from 2017-2019), a region impacted by job loss, deindustrialization, and staggering opioid overdose death.

 I argue that, while public officials argued, “We can’t arrest our way out of this,” and have supported criminal justice-based treatment services, including police-, court-, and jail-based treatment, such services have expanded the scope of the criminal justice system.
 Narcan-carrying police act as first responders when an overdose occurs; judges work with treatment providers to monitor defendants in criminal court; and correctional officers are trained as caring healthcare providers.
 This criminalizes people who use drugs, imagining them as treatable carceral subjects.
 Correspondingly, localized images of racialized “Black dealer” persist, driving police power for drug selling.